 (Acts 8:13, 19-24).
 Simon still needed to repent, to humble himself more deeply.
-Church history tells us that
+Church history tells us

-Nowhere in the book of Acts is it recorded that people were made to wait or to sit through week-long courses
+Nowhere in the book of Acts is it recorded that people were made to wait or to sit through week-long

 before they were allowed to be baptized.
-Wholehearted faith, genuine repentance and the intention to live for
+Wholehearted faith, genuine repentance and the intention to live

 Jesus was all that was required.
-It was not the understanding of the doctrines of faith or repentance that was
+It was not the understanding of the doctrines of faith or repentance that

-required, but the real presence of faith and repentance that was necessary in the hearts of those who were to
+required, but the real presence of faith and repentance that was necessary in the hearts of those who were